-Kobach's Polarizing Views May Not Hurt His Chances Of Becoming Governor Of Kansas
+Trump Endorses Kobach For Kansas Governor Over Republican Incumbent

 Kansas Secretary of State Kris Kobach de-facto led President Donald Trump's voter fraud commission.
 He's a provocative, self-styled champion of election integrity — dogged by allegations of links to white nationalists and opposed by civil rights groups who see him as pursuing thinly veiled voter suppression.

+The day before the primary, President Trump tweeted an endorsement for Kobach, "he will be a GREAT Governor and has my full & total Endorsement!
+Strong on Crime, Border & Military."

+Kris Kobach, a strong and early supporter of mine, is running for Governor of the Great State of Kansas.
+He is a fantastic guy who loves his State and our Country - he will be a GREAT Governor and has my full & total Endorsement!
+Strong on Crime, Border & Military.
+VOTE TUESDAY!— Donald J. Trump (@realDonaldTrump) August 6, 2018

+Trump made no reference to the voter fraud commission, which brought Kobach and the president together, but voter registration is still Kobach's rallying cry.
 "Every time a non-citizen votes, it effectively cancels out the vote of a U.S. citizen," he said in a recent interview.
 "That's a problem."

 But in federal court in March, experts tore apart his claims that non-citizens are carrying out widespread voter fraud.
 The judge who tried the case ruled against him.